JustMeZXX/Intelligent-Night-Time-Traffic-Surveillance/README.md

       organization={IEEE}
     }

-    The Transactions paper will be added here after online.
+    The Transactions paper will be added here after appearing online.